Inflation have you needing a raise? Here’s how to ask for one - NewsBreak

 Making the conversation primarily about inflation and your lost purchasing power – while those are real concerns – centers the conversation on global events rather than your performance and value, Eonnet says.

 “What employers are looking for is the value that you can contribute.
 How are you going to impact the bottom line?
 The development of clients coming in?
 The creativity around the product that you’re developing?
-That’s what they really care about, and so leading with what impacts them the most is going to be the most impactful way to have that conversation.”Skyrocketing food prices impact TN seniors, non-profit
+That’s what they really care about, and so leading with what impacts them the most is going to be the most impactful way to have that conversation.”Shadow inflation: What it is and how you’re already paying it

 You should also practice what you’re going to say out loud or with a friend so you feel confident when the time comes to have the conversation, she suggests.